Differentiable Multi-Target Causal Bayesian Experimental Design: Experiments

 \subsubsection{Evaluation metrics}

-{\textbf{Expected SHD}}: This metric evaluates the expected structural hamming distance over the graphs sampled from the posterior model and the ground truth graph.
+{\textbf{Expected SHD}}: This metric evaluates the expected structural hamming distance between the graphs sampled from the posterior model and the ground truth graph.

-{\textbf{Expected F1-score}}: This metric evaluates the expected f1-scores over the edges of the adjacency matrices sampled from the posterior model and the ground truth graph.
+{\textbf{Expected F1-score}}: This metric evaluates the expected f1-score of each edge being present or absent in the graphs sampled from the posterior as compared to the ground truth graph.

 {\textbf{i-MMD}}: interventional MMD distance uses the non-parametric distance metric MMD~\cite{gretton2012kernel}.
-Contrary to the graph evaluation metrics, this metric is evaluating the distributions induced by both the graph structure and the conditional distributions.
+As compared to the graph evaluation metrics, this metric evaluates the interventional distributions induced by both the graph structure and the corresponding conditional distributions.
 We provide the full definition in Appendix~\ref{app:metrics}.